wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

 8. Enter values for the available properties as follows.
 For this example, let's enter values as shown in the following table.

     !!! info
-        A property is defined for each templated attribute (defined in the `${templatedElement`} format) so that it is self descriptive for the business user who uses the template.
+        A property is defined for each templated attribute (defined in the `${templatedElement}` format), so that it is self descriptive for the business user who uses the template.
 The values configured for each property are as follows:

         - **Field Name**: The name with which the templated attribute is displayed to the business user.